Official Website of the Republic of Belarus

 Seeing Belovezhskaya Pushcha without visas

-Foreign citizens can see the national park Belovezhskaya Pushcha without Belarusian visas.
+Foreign citizens can visit the Belovezhskaya Pushcha National Park without obtaining a Belarusian visa.

 In accordance with the regulations on foreign citizens’ access to the national park Belovezhskaya Pushcha tourists are supposed to have: